 Australia is today recognized as being a significant producer of world-class quality fleece.
 In fact, Australia exports some of its best quality fine micron alpaca fleece to Peru.

-In Australia, alpacas are bred by approximately 2,500 breeders.
-Each animal will yield approximately three to four kilograms of fleece each year when shorn.
-Alpacas are bred throughout Australia, except in the far north and generally have a life span of fifteen to twenty years.
+In Australia, alpacas are bred by approximately 2,500 breeders and each alpaca animal will yield approximately three to four kilograms of fleece each year when shorn.
+Alpacas are bred throughout Australia, except in the far tropical north and generally have a life span of fifteen to twenty years.
 An adult alpaca will be approximately one metre high at the shoulder with a long a graceful neck and thick luxurious fleece all over its body.
+They are a gentle and graceful animal and have a very curious personality.
+Very cute too!

 In bedding, alpaca fleece is exceptional in its warmth to weight ratio, its softness and luxurious handle.